Skip to main content

 Can I adjust credit card fees on a per customer basis?

 Unfortunately, our system currently does not have the capability to adjust credit card fees on a customer-by-customer basis.
-The credit card fee toggle applies to all customers uniformly.
-However, there are a few alternative solutions you could consider in order to make your customer happy.
+The credit card fee slider setting applies to all customers uniformly.

 1. Offer a discount or credit on their membership fee